dupree/obfuscated-text-classification/README.md

 14 We train a simple LSTM with glove embeddings and two dense layers, reaching to a validation accuracy of around 62% in 260 epochs with batch size 512.

 15 We train another bidirectional LSTM with glove embeddings and two dense layers, but this network takes a long time to train.
 Around 300 seconds per epoch.
-Could NOT generate feasible results in given time.
+After training for 160 epochs this network reaches accuracy of 75.33%.
+This is the best performing model seen as far.

 16 We train GRU(Gated recurrent Units) with glove embeddings and two dense layers, again this network takes a long time to train.
 Around 300 seconds per epoch.
-Could NOT generate feasible results in given time.
+Maximum accuracy reached via this network is 30%

 17 Finally we utilize Training a 1D convnet with existing GloVe features/vectors, as the training times are much better with convolution networks.
 Inspired by - Implementing a CNN for Text Classification in TensorFlow http://www.wildml.com/2015/12/implementing-a-cnn-for-text-classification-in-tensorflow/

 18 This network is a Sequential network consisting of an embedding layer based on the embedding_matrix computed earlier, followed by a dropout, a Conv1Dimension layer with 128 filters and 5 as kernel size, followed with Max pooling.
 We stack 3 of these layers followed with a Relu and finally a softmax with 12 as outputs.
+CNN reaches the accuracy of 64%

 ### How do I get set up? ###

-* Summary of set up
+* Working installation of tensorflow, keras version 1.3.X
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* Other dependencies such as nltk, sklearn, pandas

-### Who do I talk to? ###

-* Repo owner or admin
-* Other community or team contact
+* Jupyter notebook
+* Python 2.7